 MEd in Educational Administration - University of Nebraska-Lincoln

 Tom’s favorite part about his job is assisting students in the career search and seeing them succeed.
-He recently assisted a student through a mock interview, and the student got the job.
-His advice for students and people in general is to follow your passions.
+His advice for students and people in general is to follow their passions.
 Find something you’re interested in and live out that passion daily.

 Bachelor of Arts in Psychology – University of Iowa